Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 This list is the foundation from which you’ll create anticipation for your space, so the sooner you start building it, the better.

-There are tons of email marketing tools that can help you store contacts and send emails.
-For example, Mailchimp’s free plan lets you build a list of up to 500 contacts with 2500 sends per month, which is more than enough to get started.
+There are plenty of email marketing tools that can help you store contacts and send emails.
+For example, Mailchimp’s free plan lets you build a list of up to 250 contacts with 500 sends per month, which is enough to test the waters.
+If your list grows past that, you’ll need a paid plan or a more generous free tier from another provider.

 In addition, watch the useful video below that provides some great strategies for growing your e-mail list fast.